kkocdko/kblog/source/posts/20220816-2027 Tradition and Modernity in Async Rust.md

 Compiled, it runs.
 But if you apply this on the program which deal with real files or network, and run it for a while, oh, `core dumped`!

 That's because: If `FileStream` was dropped, the `File` will be dropped together.
-Then if the executor is woken up unexpectedly after this, it will try to read the `File` that has been dropped, resulting in read-after-free.
+Then if the executor is woken up unexpectedly after this, the program will try to read the `File` that has been dropped, resulting in read-after-free.

 ## References